TutorialsAndroid/AppXUpdater/README.md

 ## Hire-Me

 <p align="center">Are you having trouble in your android projects then let me help you with it just Email me.
-We love our users, so feel free to visit https://asm.life
+I love my users, so feel free to visit https://asm.life

-**This library was made to use for `Cocktail Friendship App` We made this library for cocktail app.
-So we decided to make this library open source so other users can use this library and contribute to this library**

 **LIBRARY AVAILABLE ON JITPACK.IO**